 Medicare recently launched this website to combine all of the government health care compare websites into one place.
 On CareCompare you can find information on:

 - Home health services

-- A list of Medicare-certified hospitals in your area based on your city, state, or ZIP code
+- A list of Medicare-certified providers in your area based on your city, state, or ZIP code

-- The hospital on a map and the distance from your home
+- The provider on a map and the distance from your home

 - Comparison of up to three hospitals at a time

 - Patient survey results about how well hospital staff communicate, their experience with the facility, and whether they would recommend it to others

 - How a hospital compares to state and national results for number of readmissions, unplanned hospital visits, complications, and deaths